'Ruth Bader Ginsburg' Reminds Us Why The Justice Is A True Legal Icon

 The justice is known for her measured, unrushed style of speech, which apparently transfers to eating, as well.
 "World Wars, Court calendars, 'Gandhi,' [and] Davis Cup matches can be completed before [Ginsburg] will finish an appetizer."
 Ginsburg's secretary remembers her asking what was going on with a parade outside.
 When told it was because the local team won the Super Bowl, Ginsburg asked, "What's the Super Bowl?"

 The justice prefers the arts, especially opera and theater, an interest she and Marty shared.
-When Ginsburg became a judge on the U.S. Court of Appeals for the District of Columbia Circuit, the family moved to the Watergate, right next door to the Kennedy Center and its many artistic offerings.
+When Ginsburg became a judge on the U.S. Court of Appeals for the District of Columbia Circuit, the family moved to the Watergate, right next to the Kennedy Center and its many artistic offerings.

 The latter part of the book, which covers recent Supreme Court decisions on matters such as same-sex marriage and voting rights, could perhaps have been edited further.
-Certainly, De Hart points out Ginsburg's connection to the cases, but the descriptions don't feel as uniquely "her," as those in the rest of the book.
+Certainly, De Hart points out Ginsburg's connection to the cases, but the descriptions don't feel as uniquely "her" as those in the rest of the book.

-The book is lengthy, and does not offer much new information for those of us who follow the court closely, but it's readable and rewarding for those interested in learning about Justice Ginsburg's groundbreaking career and remarkable life.
+The book is lengthy, and mainly for the serious student, but it is readable and rewarding for those interested in learning about Ginsburg's groundbreaking career and remarkable life.

 Michelle Olsen is an attorney who has worked in private practice and for the federal government.
 She has published numerous articles about the Supreme Court and federal appellate courts and maintains a popular Twitter feed on those topics (@AppellateDaily).